 In 1995, Lloyd returned to Booz Allen where he became a member of the strategy and organization team focused on clients with the Navy/Marine Corps, Army, and Office of the Secretary of Defense.
 In 2000, he was elected vice president.

 From 2009 to 2013, he served as the client service officer of the financial services account.
-Lloyd has served on the firm’s leadership team since 2007.
-From 2013 to 2016, Lloyd led our Civil and Commercial Group, working on strategic, technology, and analytics projects.
+Lloyd served on the firm’s leadership team since 2007.
+From 2013 to 2016, Lloyd led our Civil and Commercial business, working on strategic, technology, and analytics projects.

 Lloyd’s federal clients included the U.S. Department of Treasury and its bureaus, Securities and Exchange Commission, Federal Reserve, Pension Benefit Guaranty Corporation, Commodity Futures Trade Commission, and commercial clients that included the top 50 global financial institutions and significant stock exchanges.

 Lloyd's board memberships include Integra LifeSciences Corp., Partnership for Public Service (where he chairs the finance committee), Capital Partners for Education, Management Leadership for Tomorrow, Executive Leadership Council, Washington Economics Club, the University of Pennsylvania’s Engineering School, and St. Albans School.

 Lloyd holds a B.S. in electrical engineering from the University of Pennsylvania and an M.B.A. from Harvard University.
 He won Black Engineer of the Year Awards in 2010 and 2011.